The PhD application for 2020 is now opened, apply here: https://biomedcas.liaisoncas.com/

 Students are admitted once a year for the start of the academic year in the Fall, which is defined by the start of courses in September.
 The application process occurs in the preceding academic year (the application deadline is December 1st).

 After a completed application is received, the application and all supporting information are initially screened by an admissions committee of the program of study to which the student is applying.
-The strongest candidates are invited to attend the Graduate School's interview days held in February.
+The strongest candidates are invited to attend one of the two Graduate School’s recruitment days held at the end of January and beginning of February.
 During these two-day periods, applicants experience program orientation, personal interviews and opportunities to interact with fellow applicants, current graduate students and faculty.

 Following interviews, each program forwards recommendations on candidates for acceptance to the Graduate School Dean for final decision, who then notifies candidates of their acceptance.
 The final date for acceptance is April 15.